MartijnWisse/mirte_workshop/README.md

 Drive, and in a different terminal check out `rostopic echo /mobile_base_controller/cmd_vel`

-## 2. Getting the workshop software on the robot
+## 2. Running the workshop software on the robot

 ### 2.1 Testing
 Let's test if it all works with the very underwhelming command